landnthrn/landnthrn/README.md

 ### <img src="https://raw.githubusercontent.com/landnthrnnn/DUMP/refs/heads/main/PurpleMoon.gif" width="50">

 >A ghost, driving a meat-coated skeleton, made from stardust, riding a rock, hurtling through space.
-You are no different.
+>*You are no different.*

 >Mind lives on a planet downpouring blue violet rain & thunder.

->Cursed with a chronically perfectionist & conceptual brain.
+>Cursed with a chronically conceptual & perfectionist brain.

 >Just the universe experiencing itself through life, this one is very strange.